lino-framework/welfare/docs/specs/uploads.rst

 Uploads by client
 =================

-:class:`UploadsByClient
+:class:`UploadsByProject
-<lino_welfare.modlib.uploads.UploadsByClient>` shows all the
+<lino_welfare.modlib.uploads.UploadsByProject>` shows all the
 uploads of a given client, but it has a customized :meth:`get_slave_summary <lino.core.actors.Actor.get_slave_summary>`.